verrazzano/docs/content/en/docs/samples/spring-boot.md

 **NOTE:** The Spring Boot example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.

-All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/springboot-app`.

 ## Deploy the Spring Boot application